 - Dimensions of Grief – Dimensions of Grief is intended for adults who have experienced the loss of a loved one.

 - Healing Heart – The Healing Heart group is intended for families with children who have lost a loved one.
-The group meets for 8 weeks..
+This program offers grief groups for youth ages 5-17, as well as parent/caregiver groups to assist adults supporting children through the grieving process.
+Sessions are once a week for 9 weeks.

 - Holiday Drop-In Group – The Holiday Group is intended for those who are experiencing the loss of a loved one over the holiday season.